-The delivery of RSHE is monitored by Mrs Gangeux our PSHE Coordinator through; Schemes of Work scrutiny and lesson watches.
-Pupils will do an online evaluation on the content delivered each term, in order to track their understanding of the content delivered and identify gaps in their knowledge.
+The delivery of RSHE is monitored by Mrs Gangneux our PSHE Coordinator and Margaret Heron our Assistant Principle that oversees Personal Development through; Schemes of Work scrutiny and lesson watches.
+Online RAG ratings and evaluations on the content delivered each term, in order to track their understanding of the content delivered and identify gaps in their knowledge.
 This will inform future changes to the provision that pupils receive in order to address these gaps.

-This policy will be reviewed by Mrs Turner-Ramadan or another member of the Senior Leadership Team (SLT) at the time.
+This policy will be reviewed by Mrs Heron or another member of the Senior Leadership Team (SLT) at the time.
 At every review, the policy will be approved by SLT.